ojitha/ojitha.github.io/_posts/2022-04-08-Create-IGWndNAT-using-AWS.md

 +--------+---------------------------+----------------------+
 ```

-For more information please refere to the reference[^1] used to creat this post.
+Please refer to the reference[^1] used to create this post for more information.

 ---

 [^1]: [Automation in AWS with CloudFormation, CLI, and SDKs](https://learning.oreilly.com/videos/automation-in-aws/9780134818313/), Richard A. Jones